adminion/adminion/README.md

 You may optionally provide a server name to prepend to cert and key files:

-	# ./gen-key-sign-cert.sh serverName
+	# ./gen-key-sign-cert.sh myServer

-*the example above will generate .ssl/serverName-key.pem and .ssl/serverName-cert.pem.*
+*the example above will generate .ssl/myServer-key.pem and .ssl/myServer-cert.pem.*

 #### Custom path and filenames
 If you gave your own filenames, or want to serve your key and certificate elsewhere: